Indoor Fun: 10+ Things to Do on Rainy Days in the East Bay - 510 Families

 Splash and Swim

 There are a few East Bay indoor pools that are warm and fun on a cold rainy day.
-Albany has tot hours in the morning, as does the Richmond Plunge and Silliman Aquatic Center in Newark.
+Albany has tot hours in the morning, as does the Richmond Plunge and Silliman Aquatic Center in Newark (on weekends in the winter).
 Aquatech in Alameda is another great option, not far from the movie theater and Color Me Mine if you want to try a few indoor activities together.

 What are your go-to activities for rainy days?